xabbu42/Master/arbeit.md

 new prehistoric relations.
 \End{lcorollary}

-TODO decide for a proof, adapt main proof for correspondance?
+TODO decide for a proof, adapt main proof for correspondence?

 \Begin{proof}
-In the 1\. case we only remove occurrances of $□$ so no new prehistoric relations are introduced.
+In the 1\. case we only remove occurrences of $□$ so no new prehistoric relations are introduced.
 In the 2\.\ case no new prehistoric relations are introduced by the induction hypothesis.
 Moreover in the case of a $(⊃ □)$ rule, all occurrences in the prehistory of the new rule also occur in the prehistory of the original rule.
-In the 3\.\ case,  by corollary \ref{inversprehist} no new prehistoric relations are introduced for the new proof where both occurrances of $A$ are deconstructed.
-Moreover, in the case of appending a $(⊃ □)$ rule, all occurrances in the new proof are also in the old proof and therefore no new prehistoric relations get introduced.
+In the 3\.\ case,  by corollary \ref{inversprehist} no new prehistoric relations are introduced for the new proof where both occurrences of $A$ are deconstructed.
+Moreover, in the case of appending a $(⊃ □)$ rule, all occurrences in the new proof are also in the old proof and therefore no new prehistoric relations get introduced.
 \End{proof}

 \Begin{proof}
-The algorithm implicitely described in the main proof is as follows:
+The algorithm implicitly described in the main proof is as follows:

 1. Remove all corresponding subformulas of one of the $A$ in the final sequent from the proof.

-2. Remove any rule used for the build up of the same final occurrance of $A$ from the proof (from the first step the active formulas and the principal formula of all this rules are already removed).
+2. Remove any rule used for the build up of the same final occurrence of $A$ from the proof (from the first step the active formulas and the principal formula of all this rules are already removed).